Flux-periodic oscillations in proximitized core-shell nanowires: Cylindrical nanowire shell

 \section{Cylindrical nanowire shell}

-The system is initialized at zero magnetic field strength and calculated step-wise up to a field strength of $|\mathbf{B}|= 1.30 \text{ T}$ with an interval of $0.013 \text{ T}$.
+The eigenstates are initialized at zero magnetic field strength and calculated step-wise up to a field strength of $|\mathbf{B}|= 1.30 \text{ T}$ with an interval of $0.013 \text{ T}$.
 Basis modes for the wire Hamiltonian are 9 transverse and 200 longitudinal.
 The chemical potential is situated above three spin-degenerate states in the absence of Zeeman and spin-orbit interaction.
-Four cases of vanishing/non-vanishing Zeeman and spin-orbit interaction are compared.
-Fig.\ \ref{mm_cyl} shows the state of the system at the maximum magnetic field strength.
+Four cases of vanishing/non-vanishing Zeeman and spin-orbit interaction are compared at the maximum magnetic field strength, to highlight spin-dependent effects.
+The grid cross-section is shown in Fig.\ \ref{mm_cyl}(a) and the associated finite wire BdG energy spectra in Fig.\ \ref{mm_cyl}(b).
+Separately including either the Zeeman or the spin-orbit interaction, leads to similar spectra of the lowest energy states.
+Including both interactions leads to an increase in the separation between non-degenerate eigenvalues, due to the combined spin-splitting effect.

-The Zeeman interaction lifts the spin-degeneracy.
-As a results the aligned spin becomes the lowest energy state in the spectrum of the infinite wire, Fig.\ \ref{mm_cyl}(b) whilst the spin-orbit interaction leads to a slight mismatch in the two lowest and opposite spin states.
-Combining the Zeeman and Rashba spin-orbit interaction, the Zeeman interaction dominates.
-Note however that as the induced magnetic field by the spin-orbit interaction is parallel to the external magnetic field, Eq.\ \eqref{Ham_SOI2}, additional spin-splitting occurs for each flux quanta.
-The closing of the BdG gap in the infinite wire dispersion varies considerably between the cases, Fig.\ \ref{mm_cyl}(c).
+The Zeeman interaction lifts the spin-degeneracy and as a results the aligned spin becomes the lowest energy state in the spectrum of the infinite wire, Fig.\ \ref{mm_cyl}(c).
+The spin-orbit interaction involves two terms, Eq.\ \eqref{Ham_SOI2}, the former of which can be considered to give an effective orbital magnetic field whilst the latter leads to an effective axial magnetic field, contributing to the Zeeman splitting.
+Hence, both a horizontal shift and a vertical split in the two lowest energy opposite spin states is obtained, including the spin-orbit interaction on its own, Fig.\ \ref{mm_cyl}(c).
+Combining the Zeeman and Rashba spin-orbit interaction, the Zeeman splitting dominates.
+As one component of the magnetic field associated to the spin-orbit interaction is parallel to the external magnetic field, Eq.\ \eqref{Ham_SOI2}, additional spin-splitting occurs for each flux quantum.
+The closing of the BdG gap in the infinite wire dispersion varies considerably between the cases, Figs.\ \ref{mm_cyl}(e,f).
 In the case of a vanishing Zeeman and spin-orbit interaction, the gap never closes over the magnetic field cycle.
 In all other cases the gap closes, but at different momentum values.
-The finite wire BdG energy spectrum including the Zeeman or spin-orbit interaction separately is nearly aligned, Fig.\ \ref{mm_cyl}(d), whilst combining the two increases the separation between non-degenerate eigenvalues, due to the combined spin-splitting.